Formation and evolution of the Solar System: Presolar nebula

 Within 50 million years, the temperature and pressure at the core of the Sun became so great that its hydrogen began to fuse, creating an internal source of energy that countered gravitational contraction until hydrostatic equilibrium was achieved.
 This marked the Sun's entry into the prime phase of its life, known as the main sequence.
 Main-sequence stars derive energy from the fusion of hydrogen into helium in their cores.
 The Sun remains a main-sequence star today.

 As the early Solar System continued to evolve, it eventually drifted away from its siblings in the stellar nursery, and continued orbiting the Milky Way's center on its own.
 The Sun likely drifted from its original orbital distance from the center of the galaxy.
 The chemical history of the Sun suggests it may have formed as much as 3 kpc closer to the galaxy core.

+Solar System birth environment

+Like most stars, the Sun likely formed not in isolation but as part of a young star cluster.
+There are several indications that hint at the cluster environment having had some influence over the young, still-forming Solar System.
+For example, the decline in mass beyond Neptune and the extreme eccentric-orbit of Sedna have been interpreted as a signature of the Solar System having been influenced by its birth environment.
+Whether the presence of the isotopes iron-60 and aluminium-26 can be interpreted as a sign of a birth cluster containing massive stars is still under debate.
+If the Sun was part of a star cluster, it might have been influenced by close flybys of other stars, the strong radiation of nearby massive stars and ejecta from supernovae occurring close by.

 Formation of the planets

 The various planets are thought to have formed from the solar nebula, the disc-shaped cloud of gas and dust left over from the Sun's formation.
 The currently accepted method by which the planets formed is accretion, in which the planets began as dust grains in orbit around the central protostar.
 Through direct contact and self-organization, these grains formed into clumps up to 200 m in diameter, which in turn collided to form larger bodies (planetesimals) of ~10 km in size.
 These gradually increased through further collisions, growing at the rate of centimetres per year over the course of the next few million years.